vmware-tanzu/tanzu-dev-portal/content/blog/springone2020-workshops.md

 ---
 date: 2020-09-17
-description: 'Highlights of the SpringOne 2020 Self-Paced Workshops---and Their New Home
+description: Highlights of the SpringOne 2020 Self-Paced Workshops---and Their New Home

-  '
 lastmod: '2021-02-08'
 tags:
 - SpringOne